 The Glute Maximus should be mentioned here because it opposes the psoas in a couple of ways.
 The gluteus is massive enough that in a standing position it can be contracted in such a way to push the pelvis forwards.
 The psoas, because of the way it folds around the front of the pelvis can be used to push the hips back.
 Both actions can have a momentus (filled with momentum) feel to them.

 The gluteus maximus attaches to the back of the sacrum, the sacrotuberous ligament, and portions of the rear of the pelvis.
-It attaches to the rear of the thigh.
-(It also has fibers that act on the iliotibial band but we'll discount those for now.)
+From there it has fibers that attach to the rear of the thigh.
+It also has fibers that act on the iliotibial band but we'll discount those for now.

 These muscles originate just above the sitting bone and reach forward and up (and outwards) to attach to the top of the thigh bone.